zeptofs/nz-api-documentation/source/index.html.md

 Receive funds from a Contact by allowing them to pay to a personalised PayID or account number.
 Perfect for reconciling incoming funds to a customer, receiving funds instantly, eliminating human error & improving your customer's experience.

 <aside class="notice">When creating this type of contact, the initial response <code>payid_details.state</code> value will always be <code>pending</code>.
 After a few seconds, it'll transition to <code>active</code>.
 We suggest you use webhooks to be informed of this state change</aside>
+<aside class="notice">You can test receiving payments to a receivable contact in our Sandbox environment using the <a href="#simulate-incoming-payid-payment">PayID simulation endpoint</a>.</aside>

 > Body parameter